 - Mix 1 part hydrogen peroxide with 4 parts water.

-- Pour it into the soil to kill larvae instantly.
+- Pour it into the soil and it will kill the larvae instantly.

 Preventive Care Tips